 UNHCR continues to explore and implement measures to enhance the fairness, quality and efficiency of its RSD operations, and to identify alternatives to individual RSD for select groups of asylum-seekers.
 In parallel, UNHCR works with governments and other partners to build and strengthen the capacity of government RSD procedures.
 Despite such efforts, in 2013, UNHCR remained responsible for implementing the RSD procedure in more than 50 countries.
 In another 20 countries, UNHCR conducted RSD jointly with, or parallel to, the government.

 The core standards and best practices to ensure harmonized, efficient and quality RSD procedures, including reception and registration, are presented in the "Procedural Standards for RSD under UNHCR's Mandate."
 Published in 2003, these are gradually being revised to reflect legal and procedural developments.
 The refugee agency's RSD operations have been progressively implementing the Procedural Standards, which can be found in UNHCR's Refworld site, alongside other key UNHCR documents related to RSD, including legal and policy documents.

 To strengthen the fairness, quality and efficiency of RSD procedures and decision-making, UNHCR develops and delivers specialized RSD training for UNHCR and government RSD staff and others involved in the asylum process, and supports the development, and implementation of quality assurance initiatives, at the country and regional level.

-UNHCR also runs the UNHCR RSD Deployment Scheme and Roster, which provides expert support to RSD operations or to help build and strengthen the capacity of government RSD procedures.
+UNHCR also runs the UNHCR RSD Deployment Scheme and Roster in partnership with the International Rescue Committee (IRC).
+The scheme provides expert support to UNHCR mandate RSD operations or UNHCR operations involved in building and strengthening the capacity of government RSD procedures.